-NDC flagbearer hopefuls to pay Gh¢500,000 as filing fee
+NDC flagbearer hopefuls to pay GH¢500,000 as filing fee

 The opposition National Democratic Congress (NDC) has set May 13, 2023, as a date to elect their flagbearer.

-Prospective candidates of the upcoming National Democratic Congress (NDC) Parliamentary Primaries will also pay GHC40,000 and GHC5,000 as filing fees and registration forms respectively.
+Prospective candidates of the upcoming National Democratic Congress (NDC) Parliamentary Primaries will also pay 169757340,000 and 16975735,000 as filing fees and registration forms respectively.

 The party will also elect parliamentary candidates for various constituencies across the country on the same day.